 Here’s the story!
 We booked an Airbnb for 10 days for an important family gathering.
-Actually, I picked the Airbnb and booked it myself.
-I’m taking responsibility for this wacky situation!
-The plan was to gather Alison’s entire family in one place to celebrate the 80th birthday of Alison’s mom, Libby, over the Christmas holiday in 2018.
-At the time we were spread across four states since Alison and I had not left Seattle yet.
-After reviewing tons of ideas for fun destinations both inside and outside the U.S., Libby settled on Sedona for the big gathering since four out of our gang of 11 live in Arizona.
+Actually, I picked the Airbnb and booked it myself, and I’m taking responsibility for that wacky situation!
+The plan was to gather Alison’s entire family in one place to celebrate the 80th birthday of Alison’s mom over the Christmas holiday in 2018.
+After reviewing tons of ideas for fun destinations mom chose Sedona for the big gathering.

-We also wanted to have different spaces in the house that people could gravitate to for naps, reading, playing games, and chatting.
-And we had a rather large Christmas tree to accommodate.
-After my brief research project I realized there was really only one Airbnb house that was centered in Sedona, met everyone’s hopes and had enough bedrooms and living space for all 11 people for 10 days.
+We wanted to spend meal times together around one big table and we also wanted lots of elbow room since everyone (except me) is around 6 feet tall or well over that height.
+We also wanted to have different common room spaces that people could gravitate to for naps, reading, playing games, and chatting.
+And we had a rather large Christmas tree to accommodate as well since it was the holiday season.
+After my brief research project there was only one Airbnb that met everyone’s hopes and had enough bedrooms and living space for all 11 people for 10 days.
 So my fun research project was over before I could really dig in!

-That one house I found is called “Moondance Sedona Sanctuary.”
+That one house I found was called “Moondance Sedona Sanctuary.”
 After showing off the photos to Libby and getting her usual high level of enthusiasm about the idea, I booked the house.
-I used our Chase Sapphire Reserve card of course.
+I used my Chase Sapphire Reserve card for the booking.
 POINTS!

-Alison and I made our plans for getting ourselves to Sedona in December.
-Coincidentally, at the same time we were also working hard on preparations for leaving our home in Seattle to start a new life of full-time travel.
+Coincidentally, when we booked that house we were also preparing to sell our home and leave Seattle to travel around the world full time.
 Making the logistics for everything all jive was a bit complicated, but all-in-all it was still relatively easy for us to figure things out.

 Alison and I arrived in Arizona a week before the big gathering, and we drove to Sedona with her mom a few days earlier than the rest of the clan to get the party started.
 We had a fabulous time walking the property, checking out every room in the house, picking our bedrooms, and imagining which bedrooms the rest of the family would choose for themselves.

 And truly – we all had an amazing time together in Sedona!
-Having everyone together for that long was such a treat!
+Having everyone together for that long was a treat!
 Every night we enjoyed our favorite family dinners.
 Every day we took walks and enjoyed the outdoors.
 We all played games and talked and laughed.
-And personally I think that was probably my all-time favorite Christmas experience as an adult.
+That was probably my all time favorite Christmas experience as an adult (so far).

 Midway through the Dateline show Alison’s mom shook her head and said, “The things you see when you haven’t got your gun.”
 Which prompted a round of hysterics from me and Alison.
-This is an old saying in Alison’s family.
-We hear that and we immediately start laughing.
-Alison’s mom is quoting her grandmother with this saying, who she called Mother Packer.
-I can imagine Alison’s great-grandmother who lived in the San Francisco Bay Area in the late 1800’s and can only imagine what sights she saw back then!
-The stories of Mother Packer are all of a funny and sarcastic woman with a very sharp tongue who wasn’t very domestic at a time when that was a wild trait for a woman.
+That old saying in Alison’s family originated from Alison’s great grandmother, Mother Packer, who lived in the San Francisco Bay Area in the late 1800’s.

-[Note – if the mention of guns strikes a nerve in you like it does in me, keep in mind that for me this old family saying is a snapshot from a distant time and I keep it separate from America’s current gun culture crisis.]
+[Note – if the mention of guns strikes a nerve in you like it does in me, keep in mind that old family saying is a snapshot from a very distant time.]

-So wow, we just gave a rather large pile of cash to this Gabriel of Sedona character who now goes by Gabriel of Urantia since he left Sedona.
-Hellfire!!!
+So wow, we gave a rather large pile of cash to this Gabriel of Sedona character (born Tony Delevin in 1947) who changed his spirtitual name to Gabriel of Urantia since he left Sedona.
 After watching the Dateline show we toured the house again with new eyes.
-The only books in the house were written by Gabriel, and all of the tourism brochures are for their own tour company (recruiting tool).
-All of the groovy spiritual touches around the house started to seem pretty creepy.
-Oy vey!
+The only books in the house were written by Gabriel and the cult, the CD’s were also and the cult’s tourism brochures were everywhere.
+Even the house cleaners were part of the cult.
+What we called the yoga room suddenly looked creepy and all of the spiritual touches around the house lost their groovy appeal.
+Ick.